-both these stages were reached earlier with late sowing in Kanpur (Table 1).
-In terms of thermal time (growing degree days, °Cd) taken to reach mean flowering, it was 1094°Cd under normal sowing, while it was 1377°Cd under late sown condition at Patancheru.
-Such an increase in requirement of thermal time to attain any developmental stage by the higher soil moisture grown crop is well documented (Desclaux and Roumet, 1996; Krishnamurthy et al., 1999).
-However, this requirement was mainly to negate the irrigationled cooling of the microclimate around the plants, which is shown to be about 10°C cooler soil temperature (Reddy et al., 1989).
-At Kanpur, the late sown crop took 1032°Cd, and the normal sown crop took 1486°Cd.
+There were large and highly significant differences in flowering time of the accessions in both the sowing times and locations.
+All the genotypes tend to mature more or less close to each other, irrespective of their differences in flowering time at Kanpur.
+The overall means for each sowing time had shown that late sowing delayed the days to 50% flowering while the days to maturity was hastened at Patancheru.
+However, both these stages were reached earlier with late sowing in Kanpur (Table 1).
+In terms of thermal time (growing degree days, °Cd) taken to reach mean flowering it was 1094 °Cd under normal sowing, while it was 1377 °Cd under late sown condition at Patancheru.
+Such increase in requirement of thermal time to attain any developmental stage by the higher soil moisture grown crop is well documented (Desclaux and Roumet, 1996; Krishnamurthy et al. 1999).
+However this requirement was mainly to negate the irrigation-led cooling of the microclimate around the plants which is shown to be about 10°C cooler soil temperature (Reddy et al. 1989).
+At Kanpur, the late sown crop took 1032 °Cd and the normal sown 1486°Cd.
 Providing optimum irrigation is known to extend the growth duration substantially in chickpea.
-The late sown crop at Patancheru received irrigations at 8-12d intervals during the whole growing period, while the normal sowing crop was grown under residual moisture stress.
-Similarly, the crop at Kanpur received only three irrigations during the vegetative growth period.
-There was a large range of variation for flowering time under late sown conditions in Patancheru (37-73 d) as well as in Kanpur (49-67 d), leading to an increased level temperature exposure with the delay in flowering time leading to partial disadvantages of the later genotypes.
+The late sown crop at Patancheru received irrigations at 8-12 day intervals during the whole growing period while the normal sowing conditions was grown under residual moisture stress.
+Similarly, the crop at Kanpur received only 3 irrigations during the vegetative growth period.
+There was large range of variation for flowering time under late sown conditions in Patancheru (37 to 73 d) as well as in Kanpur (49 to 67 d) leading to an increased level temperature exposure with the delay in flowering time leading to partial disadvantages of the later genotypes.